Utah Trial Innovation Center

 What is the Utah Trial Innovation Center?

 The Utah Trial Innovation Center, or Utah TIC, was funded by the National Center for Advancing Translational Science (NCATS) in July 2016, and is part of the larger Trial Innovation Network.
 The seven-year, $25 million grant plus a $3 million supplement for data management services was awarded to Dr. J. Michael Dean, M.D., M.B.A, professor and vice chairman for research in the Department of Pediatrics.
-Jeffrey Botkin, MD, MPH, Catherine Sherwin, PhD, BN, MSCI, Katherine Sward, PhD, RN, and Bernie LaSalle, BS, are co-investigators on the Utah TIC Grant.
+Katherine Sward, PhD, RN and Erin Rothwell, PhD are co-investigators on the Utah TIC Grant.

 The Trial Innovation Network is an exciting opportunity and combines three TICs (Utah, Johns Hopkins/Tufts, Duke/Vanderbilt) with one Recruitment Innovation Center (RIC) (Vanderbilt) and approximately 60 existing CTSA Program Hubs, including the Utah Center for Clinical & Translational Science (CCTS).